Security overview report

 (Redirected from Security overview)

-A security overview report is available via 'Security overview' in the Site administration.
+A security overview report is available via 'Security checks' in the Site administration "Reports" section.

 - register_globals is a PHP setting that must be disabled for Moodle to operate safely.